huntergrean/data_r/R_programming_notes.md

 debug
 * you can debug any function
 * first thing it does is to print the entire code for the function

+#Week 4: Simulation and Profiling
+##str function
+Compactly displays internal structure of an R object
+* Alternative to summary
+* Well suited for displaying large lists or nested lists
+* One line of output for each object

+str(FUNCTION) will display one line on how to use the function

+str(OBJECT) will display a one line summary of data type and the first couple values in the vector

+str(DATAFRAME) will display number of observations, the names of the columns and the first few values

+##Simulation: Random Number Generation
+RNORM, DNORM, PNORM, RPOIS are native existing number distribution
+* Each has a D (density) R (random number generation) P (cumulative distribution) and Q (quantile) function
+* The random number seed must be set for reproducibility: set.seed(1) will set the seed to 1
 *